1930 Palm Island tragedy: Trials

 Mr. Ross: In that case, your Honor, I will file a nolle prosequi.

 His Honor: I think that is the best thing you can do.
 I don't think the bill should ever have been filed.

 The defendants were released.
-This is a remarkable outcome for the period, the only other similar shooting was that of a police officer in Tuckiar v The King (1935), in which the full court of the High Court of Australia overturned the guilty verdict of the NT Supreme Court (Mr Tuckiar vanished upon his release, and is presumed to have been killed by NT Police upon his release.
+The only other similar shooting was that of a police officer in Tuckiar v The King (1935), in which the full court of the High Court of Australia overturned the guilty verdict of the NT Supreme Court (Mr Tuckiar vanished upon his release, and is presumed to have been killed by NT Police upon his release.

 Later

 Pattison resigned as medical officer at the Palm Island Aboriginal Settlement as of 15 September 1930.